-Time to Complete Task

-Provider's verbalizations

-Provider's reported workload level

-All participant data was de-identified to eliminate correlation made between participant identity and data collected.
+Number of tasks successfully completed without assistance Time to Complete Task Types of Errors Path deviations Provider's verbalizations Provider's reported workload level Provider's satisfaction rating of the system and data collected.
 Following the conclusion of the testing, participants were asked to complete two post-test questionnaires.
 Various recommended metrics, in accordance with the examples set forth in the NIST Guide to the Process Approach for Improving the Usability of Electronic Health Records, were used to evaluate the usability of tVistA EHR.
 Following is a summary of the performance and rating data collected on the usability of the demographic capabilities of the tVistA EHR.